 The Damage Function

 According to Keen, one of classic economists’ biggest blind-spots is that their theories “leave out energy.”
 Keen adds that this is “an enormous error … a huge hole in economic theory.”
 Energy transformation appears as a central, key process within every biophysical system.
-Since human society is a subsystem within Earth’s ecological system, Human economics must acknowledge the roll of energy.
+Since human society is a subsystem within Earth’s ecological system, Human economics must acknowledge the role of energy.
 Keen explains that neo-classical economics retains “a labour and capital theory of production.
 Production without energy?” asks Keen.
 “Absurd.”

 This failure to correctly account for energy transformations leads to what systems-theory economists believe is Nordhaus’ central error regarding climate change: The so-called “Nordhaus Damage Function,” a mathematical construction that allegedly accounts for future damages from climate change.